Gretsch 6128: Notable users

-George Harrison played a 1957 Duo Jet during The Beatles' early days in Hamburg, and on their first album.
+George Harrison played a 1957 Duo Jet during The Beatles' early days in Hamburg, and on their first US album.
 Harrison also posed with the guitar for the cover of his 1987 solo album, Cloud Nine.

 Other notable players of the Duo Jet include Pete Townshend of The Who, who used one on early Quadrophenia era gigs in the UK, and Chris Cornell of Soundgarden.
 David Gilmour of Pink Floyd owned a 1950s Duo Jet which he used on some of his early work and then again later in his career.